TCMA: Text-Conditioned Multi-granularity Alignment for Drone Cross-Modal Text-Video Retrieval: Methodology

 \section{Methodology}

-In this section, we describe our proposed methodology for drone video–text retrieval.
-Section \ref{sec:pretrain} explains preliminary knowledge on how we adapt pre-trained language-image models to the text-video retrieval task.
-Section \ref{sec:tcma} introduces our Text-Conditioned Multi-Granularity Aggregation framework, including hierarchical alignment at video, frame, and patch levels, as well as word and patch selection.
-Section \ref{sec:loss} details the hierarchical alignment loss that integrates contrastive learning with Pearson correlation regularization across multiple granularities.
+In this section, we introduce our proposed framework.
+Section \ref{sec:pretrain} explains preliminary knowledge on how we adapt the CLIP model to the text-video retrieval task.
+Section \ref{sec:tcma} introduces our TCMA framework, including hierarchical alignment at video, frame, and patch levels.
+Section \ref{sec:loss} details the hierarchical alignment loss that integrates contrastive learning with pearson correlation regularization across multiple granularities.